TLDR

 If this is you have no fear.
 There are still viable options to get your private pilot, IFR, commercial or even airline transport ratings.
 In fact, 1000s an 1000s of aspiring pilots do it this way!
 It usually takes slightly longer but can be much less expensive and even more rewarding.

-The best part about getting your ratings in a step by step manner is the different options for training:
+The best part about getting your ratings in a step by step manner is the different options for training which can be done under Part 61 (14 CFR Part 61 — Certification: Pilots, Flight Instructors, and Ground Instructors, 2015) or under Part 141:

 But these are not your only options.
 If you are willing and able, there are some other options that can be beneficial both financially and academically speaking: